greengerong/Prerender_asp_mvc/README.md

 ## Customization

- you can add config on your web.config by Prerender_asp_mvc.PrerenderConfigSection.
+ you can add config on your web.config by Prerender.io.PrerenderConfigSection.

 ### crawlerUserAgents
 example: someproxy,someproxy1